buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_TicketVendingMachine.md

+# Pset_TicketVendingMachine

 Properties of ticket vending machine.
 The property set can be used by _IfcElectricAppliance_ with PredefinedType VENDINGMACHINE.
 <!-- end of short definition -->